 A Model of Social Care Fit for the People of Haringey

 The Council is proposing new model of social care and has enthused about co-production as part of its consultation on what will result from the swingeing cuts which it has made in its budget.
-Many of us do not think these cuts necessary, and have put the case that other ways could have been found of dealing with the admittedly drastic reduction in finance demanded by the government [letters from Older Peoples Reference Group to Councillor Morton during first and second rounds of this consultation process].
+Many of us do not think these cuts necessary, and have put the case that other ways could have been found of dealing with the admittedly drastic reduction in finance demanded by the government [see for example letters from Older Peoples Reference Group to Councillor Morton in 2014].
 Notwithstanding these differences, and with the over-riding impetus to continue to protect and improve the amount and quality of care which is available to older people, and indeed all adults, who are or may be at risk, the following points are made in the spirit of partnership.

 1] Establish a principle of putting peoples needs first and of marshaling resources within the borough to be the primary agency of meeting these needs.